piandpower/MetagenomeDB/doc/tools/blast.rst

 	                        Name of the collection the hit sequences belong to (optional).
-If not provided, the hit sequences are assumed to be external to the database, and only a summary of those hits will be stored: hit identifer, description and E-value.
+If not provided, the hit sequences are assumed to be external to the database, and only a summary of those hits will be stored: hit identifier, description and E-value.
 	    --date=YEAR MONTH DAY
 	                        Date of the BLAST run (optional).
 By default, creation date of the input file.
 	    --query-id-getter=PYTHON CODE
-	                        Python code to reformat query identifers (optional);
+	                        Python code to reformat query identifiers (optional);
 	                        '%' will be replaced by the query identifier.
 Default:
 	                        %.split()[0]
 	    --hit-id-getter=PYTHON CODE
-	                        Python code to reformat hit identifers (optional); '%' will be replaced by the hit identifier.
+	                        Python code to reformat hit identifiers (optional); '%' will be replaced by the hit identifier.
 Default:
 	                        %.split()[0]
 	    --no-check          If set, bypass the query and hit sequences identifier